A Mixture Model to Detect Edges in Sparse Co-expression Graphs: Introduction

-In order to analyze gene networks, a number of authors define `modules' as sets of genes that have similar expression patterns; they can then focus on a small number of intramodular `eigengenes' or `hub genes' instead of on thousands of genes \citep{stuart2003gene, zhang2005general, eisen1998cluster, taylor2009dynamic, barabasi2011network}.
-The weighted gene co-expression network analysis (WGCNA, \citealt{zhang2005general}) is a widely used package that implements this approach.
-Since genes belonging to different modules are expected to be much less correlated than genes within the same module, it is argued that in statistical analysis which is based on hub genes the aforementioned independence assumption is more reasonable.
-Thus, one can try to find differentially expressed hub genes with respect to some trait or treatment.
-Another approach is two-sample test which directly compares covariance matrices between two populations.
-In particular, two-sample test for high dimensional covariance matrix has been studied \citep{li2012two, cai2013two, schott2007test}.
-Recently, \cite{zhu2017testing} suggested a sparse leading eigenvalue driven test to compare two high-dimensional covariance matrices obtained from schizophrenia and normal groups and identified novel schizophrenia risk genes.
-Genes that are found to be highly associated with a trait or a treatment can be further analyzed by using knowledge-based pathway analysis tools such as Gene Set Enrichment Analysis (GSEA, \citealt{subramanian2005gene, mootha2003pgc}).
-Pathway analysis differs from co-expression analysis in that it uses \textit{pre-defined} gene sets in public databases such as the Gene Ontology (GO, \citealt{gene2004gene}) or the Kyoto Encyclopedia of Genes and Genomes (KEGG, \citealt{kanehisa2000kegg}).
-One can then test which pathways are over- or under-represented in the identified modules \citep{khatri2012ten}.
+Using gene co-expression patterns, a number of authors defined `modules' as sets of genes that have similar expression patterns; they then focused on a small number of intramodular `eigengenes' or `hub genes' instead of on thousands of genes \citep{stuart2003gene,zhang2005general,eisen1998cluster,taylor2009dynamic,barabasi2011network}.
+Among them, the weighted gene co-expression network analysis (WGCNA, \citep{zhang2005general}) is a widely used approach.
+Among hub genes, the aforementioned independence assumption is more reasonable because genes belonging to different modules are expected to be much less correlated than genes within the same module.
+Thus, one can try to find differentially expressed hub genes with respect to a trait or treatment.
+However, methods assuming a specific structure and focusing on modules and their eigengenes or hub genes, are only suitable for certain networks where nodes within a module are highly connected but connections across modules are relatively rare.
+However, biological networks such as protein-protein and gene-gene interaction networks may have other network features where modules cannot be clearly partitioned.
+Such is the case, for example, with scale-free networks \citep{ravasz2002hierarchical, wuchty2003evolutionary, tong2004global}, a scale-free regime followed by a sharp cutoff \citep{newman2001scientific, amaral2000classes, jeong2001lethality}, and other networks with curved degree distributions \citep{zhang2011network, chu2012constructing, smith2006network, radrich2010integration}.
+Instead of identifying hub genes and comparing their differential expression levels between two traits or treatments, there have been other approaches that compare high dimensional covariance matrices between the two groups and identify risk genes based on the correlation structures \citep{schott2007test,li2012two,cai2013two,cai2016large,zhu2017testing}.
+Recently, \citet{cai2016large} suggested a method for large-scale testing of correlations under certain regularity conditions. \citet{zhu2017testing} suggested a sparse leading eigenvalue driven test that compares two high-dimensional covariance matrices obtained from schizophrenia and normal groups and identified novel schizophrenia risk genes.
+Such genes that are found to be highly associated with a trait or treatment are further analyzed by using knowledge-based pathway analysis tools such as Gene Set Enrichment Analysis (GSEA, \cite{subramanian2005gene, mootha2003pgc}).
+Pathway analysis differs from co-expression analysis in that it uses \textit{pre-defined} gene sets (e.g., from the Gene Ontology (GO, \cite{gene2004gene}) or the Kyoto Encyclopedia of Genes and Genomes (KEGG, \cite{kanehisa2000kegg}).
+Such analyses help determine which pathways are over- or under-represented in the identified modules \citep{khatri2012ten}.